charlesreid1/asmodeus/README.md

 <hr />
 <a name="content"></a>
-## The Content Generation Toolchain
+## The Content Generation Toolchain (DONE)

-This bot will automatically generate text using Olipy, a procedural and artistic text generation library.
+The content generation toolchain covers the part of the process where we procedurally generate text using Olipy.

-It will then generate blog posts using the automatically generated text.
+That text is used to create new blog posts.

-Finally, it will re-generate the static content for the Pelican blog.
+The new blog posts are used to generate new static content with pelican.

 ### Tools Required